yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/authentication/oidc-authentication-aad.md

 1. Select **Client secrets** and click **New client secret**.

-1. Enter a description and set the expiry for the secret, then click **Add**.
+1. Enter a description and set the expiry for the secret, and then click **Add**.

 1. Copy the secret value and keep it in a secure location.